 - Raised pickguard

-The Gibson ES-335 is such an icon that suggesting alternatives often feels like a disservice, however, there are many reasons that a player may want something different, and we think these 7 options covered in the roundup cover pretty much all of the bases.
+The Gibson ES-335 is such an icon that suggesting alternatives often feels like a disservice.
+However, there are many reasons a player may want something different, and we think these 7 options covered in the roundup cover pretty much all of the bases.
 We reviewed guitars at all ends of the price scale, from a bunch of great brands.

-In summary, our top pick went to the Epiphone Riviera due to its fantastic performance and its attainable price.
-Our best value winner was the Eart E355, thanks in part to its surprisingly premium appointments, and great sonic performance.
-Finally, our Editor’s choice went to what we think is the best alternative to the Gibson ES-335 at any price, and that’s the Gibson ES-339.
+In summary, our Top Pick went to the Epiphone Riviera due to its fantastic performance and attainable price.
+Our Best Value winner was the Eart E355, thanks in part to its surprisingly-premium appointments and great sonic performance.
+Finally, our Editor’s Choice went to what we think is the best alternative to the Gibson ES-335 at any price, and that’s the Gibson ES-339.